Federal Sheraton Carved Sofa, In the Manner of Duncan Phyfe (1770-1854)

 Many examples of this beautiful Federal Sheraton Carved Sofa form with in-curving arms and conforming reeded balloon seat rail are known including a labeled one by Michael Allison at the Art Institute of Chicago.
 Yet, they are traditionally and habitually attributed to Duncan Phyfe although no example of the form is documented to him.
 This is because of the presumption that the very best must be by Phyfe.
 Indeed, the legendary furniture historian, Charles F. Montgomery said, “The epitome of excellence reached by New York cabinetmakers is exemplified in this [form of] sofa.”

 This example incorporates the finest and most desirable characteristics of this form and has all of the hall marks traditionally associated with Phyfe.
 The laurel branches carved in the center panel of the crest rail appear on chairs and sofas by Phyfe and the drapery festoons are also deeply associated with Phyfe.
+A curule-base sofa attributed to Phyfe with the same carved panels in the same configuration is in the collection of The Clark Art Museum.
 The festoons can be seen on a caned sofa by Phyfe made for William Bayard in 1807 and the crossed laurel branches appear on a curule-base arm chair and caned sofa attributed to Phyfe in the collection of the Metropolitan Museum of Art.

 Other closely related examples to this sofa are at the Metropolitan Museum of Art and the Henry Ford Museum.
 Other related examples with in-curving arms are pictured in Nancy McClelland, Duncan Phyfe and the English Regency (New York, 1939), pl.
 236 & 257.